mcosovic/FactorGraph.jl/docs/src/man/input.md

 # [Input Data](@id inputdata)

 The GaussBP package supports HDF5 and XLSX input files or passing data directly via command-line arguments.
 The basic input data structure describing a linear system of equations includes the `jacobian` matrix containing coefficients of the equations, while vectors `observation` and `variance` represent measurement values and measurement variances, respectively.
-The function `graphicalModel()` accepts `jacobian`, `observation` and `variance` variables to form appropriate probabilistic graphical model.
+The functions `graphicalModel()` and `graphicalModelTree()` accept `jacobian`, `observation` and `variance` variables to form appropriate probabilistic graphical model.
 Note that, with large-scale systems, we strongly recommend using the HDF5 file data format.